- Home

 Sausage and vegetable tray bakes are versatile dishes which can be adapted seasonally.
 While a lot of recipes include potatoes, to make it lower in carbs you can swap these out for other veggies like peppers, onions, carrots, courgette, butternut squash, and tomatoes.

-This sausage and Mediterranean vegetable tray bake recipe from Asda is a great choice for the warmer months, as is this Italian sausage and pesto tray bake recipe from Olive Magazine.
+This sausage and Mediterranean vegetable tray bake recipe from Asda is a great choice, as is this Italian sausage and pesto tray bake recipe from Olive Magazine.
 You can also swap traditional pork sausages for chicken, turkey, or veggie versions for lower-fat alternatives.
-For a plant-based sausage tray bake recipe, try this one from Healthy Living James.
+For a plant-based sausage tray bake recipe, try this recipe from Healthy Living James.

 5. Egg-fried cauliflower rice